rajen-shres/cobalt/docs/cobalt/cobalt_in_two_minutes.rst

 - Not built using Django Rest Framework.
 We use `Django Ninja <https://django-ninja.rest-framework.com/>`_ instead as it is much simpler and meets our needs better.
 - Not built with a heavyweight client side framework (*see below for more on the client side*).
 - No Celery.
 Too complicated for this project.
 We use cron instead.
 - No Docker.
 We don't need it.
+We deploy on a standardised VM environment and use a virtual environment.
 - No Class Based Views.
 In our opinion it was a mistake adding these to Django and they should be avoided. `This explains it well <https://lukeplant.me.uk/blog/posts/djangos-cbvs-were-a-mistake/>`_.
 - Custom testing framework (*See* :doc:`testing_overview` and :doc:`test_data_overview`).